lsst/LDM-135/index.rst

 Qserv as a service requires a number of components that all need to be running, and configured together.
-On the master node we require mysqld, mysql-proxy, XRootD, cmsd, qserv metadata service, and the qserv master process.
-On each of the worker nodes there will also be the mysqld, cmsd, and XRootD service.
-These major components come from the MySQL, XRootD, and Qserv distributions.
+On the master node we require mysqld, mysql-proxy, `XRootD`_, cmsd, qserv metadata service, and the qserv master process.
+On each of the worker nodes there will also be the mysqld, cmsd, and `XRootD`_ service.
+These major components come from the MySQL, `XRootD`_, and Qserv distributions.
 But to get these to work together we will also require many more software package, such as protobuf, lua, expat, libevent, python, zope, boost, java, antlr, and so on.
 And many of these require more recent versions than you are provided in most